-The proposed expansion project may have some impact on the water environment.
+The implementation of proposed project may have some impact on the water environment.
 The impact may be on the source of water in the form of depletion of water resources of the area and in the form of deterioration of quality of natural water resources due to discharge of plant effluent.